Klaus (film): Critical response

 John DeFore of The Hollywood Reporter gave the film a positive review, writing: "Sergio Pablos' Klaus invents its own unexpected and very enjoyable origin story for the big guy who gives out toys every Christmas eve.
 Shaking off most Yuletide cliches in favor of a from-scratch story about how even dubiously-motivated generosity can lead to joy, it contains echoes of other seasonal favorites (especially, in a topsy-turvy way, Dr. Seuss' Grinch) while standing completely on its own."

 Peter Debruge of Variety gave the film a mixed review, calling the film over-complicated and saying: "What goodwill the movie does inspire owes more to the splendid visual world than to anything the story supplies."

 According to data provided by Netflix to Reuters, the film racked up nearly 30 million views worldwide in its first month.
-The film beat Toy Story 4 for best Animated Film of 2019 on Animation Magazine.
+The film beat Toy Story 4 for Best Animated Film of 2019 on Animation Magazine.

+Deseret News named Klaus on their list of underrated Christmas movies to watch in 2023.